 - eWallet can sync your data to iCloud

-- eWallet can sync your data via a local WiFi connection to the optional eWallet for Windows PC (desktop) or eWallet for Mac versions
+- eWallet can sync your data via a local Wi-Fi connection to the optional eWallet for Windows (desktop) or eWallet for macOS versions

 - eWallet can create a backup using its built-in Email Wallet Backup feature

-Apple also provides the ability to backup your entire system via iCloud and or iTunes.
+Apple also provides the ability to backup your entire system via iCloud, Finder, and/or iTunes.

 Restoring your wallet file

-There are several ways to get your eWallet data back on your iOS device:
+There are several ways to get your eWallet data back on your iPhone or iPad:

-- If you used the built-in backup-facility in eWallet to email yourself a backup, you can open that email (or send yourself a new email and attach your saved wallet) and eWallet on iOS will be able to open the attachment; just open your email on your iOS device, tap and hold the attached wallet file and choose to open it in eWallet
+If you used the built-in backup-facility in eWallet to email yourself a backup, you can open that email (or send yourself a new email and attach your saved wallet) and eWallet for iPhone & iPad will be able to open the attachment; just open your email on your Apple mobile device, tap and hold the attached wallet file and choose to open it in eWallet

-- If you synced with to the cloud with iCloud, follow our iCloud instructions here under the “to setup additional iOS devices with iCloud” section
+If you synced with to the cloud with Apple’s iCloud, follow our iCloud instructions here under the “to setup additional iOS devices with iCloud” section

-- If you synced over a local WiFi connection with the PC or Mac version of eWallet, then you should be able to setup sync to your iOS device and sync over a new copy of your wallet
+If you synced over a local Wi-Fi connection with the macOS or Windows version of eWallet, then you should be able to setup sync to your iPhone or iPad and sync over a new copy of your wallet